 Kilometer Kids is Atlanta Track Club's oldest and largest youth running program.
-The free, game-based curriculum is designed to teach kids in K-8th grade about goal setting, healthy habits, respect, and community building, all through exposing them to the sport of running.
-Over the course of the 10-week season, the goal for every Kilometer Kid is to run 26.2 miles or the equivalent of a marathon.
+The free, game-based curriculum is designed to teach kids in K-5th grade about goal setting, healthy habits, respect, and community building, all through exposing them to the sport of running.
+Over the course of the 10-week season, the goal for every Kilometer Kid is to run 13.1 or 26.2 miles (depending on how many practices they attend each week).
 There is no fee to participate, and the program is for all elementary students regardless of running ability or experience.
 Being a Kilometer Kid is not about running the fastest or winning the race.
 Instead it's all about working hard, being kind and having fun while becoming more physically active, being a part of a team and finding joy in the process.

 Date & Time

 - Bring it to your school, neighborhood, community organization or home!

 Donate here to support community initiatives like Kilometer Kids!

 The program launched in 2007 with one location serving 38 kids.
 Since then, Kilometer Kids has grown significantly and now impacts thousands of children each year in the Atlanta region and beyond.
 The program is funded by Atlanta Track Club, private donations, foundation grants, and community partners.
 Kilometer Kids is also an official charity of the Atlanta Journal-Constitution Peachtree Road Race.